masamerc/sevp/README.md

 - [Configuration](#configuration)
 - [Installation](#installation)

 ## Usage

+> [!Important]
+> `sevp` will create a default config file in `$HOME/.config/sevp.toml` if it doesn't exist when you run it for the first time.

 ### Main command: `sevp`

-**Default behavior: AWS Profiles**

-By default, SEVP reads AWS profiles from `~/.aws/config`.
-Simply running the command will list all available profiles to switch between:
+Running `sevp` without any arguments will read your config and use the `default` target.
+- `sevp` command will bring up a TUI for you to select a value.
+- for `aws` target as an example, you will be choosing a profile by setting the `AWS_PROFILE` environment variable.

 ```bash
 $ sevp
 ```

 **Select target**

-With a custom config, you can select a custom target ([configuration](#configuration)) by passing its name as an argument.
+You can select a target from your config ([configuration](#configuration)) by passing its name as an argument.

 ```bash
 $ sevp google_cloud
 $ sevp my_custom_var
 ```

-### List available targets: `sevp list` (config required)
+### List available targets: `sevp list`

 ```bash
 $ sevp list